General Information |

 For everyone’s safety, all people entering a courthouse in Kane County will be required to have their temperature taken, answer health screening questions, and wear a mask/face covering.

 You are strongly urged to provide your own mask/face covering.
 Available masks/face coverings at each location will be extremely limited.

 All Kane County Courthouses have been modified to allow for required social distancing to protect the health and safety of both the courthouse staff and members of the public.
 (Watch videos about the 16th Judicial Circuit's reaction to COVID-19 created by Kane County judges.)

-NO. If you are in a public space, you need to wear your mask/face-covering.
-Someone may come out of a courtroom, an office, the elevators, the bathroom or otherwise walk up on you unexpectedly.
-You may remove your mask/face-covering while eating or drinking in the cafeteria as long as you respect social distancing guidelines.
+NO. If you are in a public space, you need to wear your mask/face covering.
+Someone may come out of a courtroom, an office, the elevators, or otherwise walk up on you unexpectedly.
+You may remove your mask/face covering while eating or drinking in the cafeteria as long as you respect social distancing guidelines.

 Who or what should I bring with me when I come to court?